CLEAR: Paschen-$\beta$ Star Formation Rates and Dust Attenuation of Low Redshift Galaxies: Data

 \subsection{Optical Spectra}

 A subsample of 11 galaxies in GOODS-N match to publicly available optical spectra from the Team Keck Treasury Redshift Survey (TKRS, \citealt{wirt04}), from which we use \Ha\ and \Hb\ fluxes.
 The TKRS spectroscopic observations of GOODS-N were taken using DEIMOS on the Keck~II telescope, with the spectra extracted using the DEEP2 Redshift Survey Team pipeline \citep{newm13}.
 Disk-integrated Balmer line fluxes are estimated from TKRS spectra in a way that accounts for slit losses under the assumption that emission line equivalent widths are invariant across the stellar disk; see Section 2 of \cite{wein07} for details.
+We note that this assumption of invariant equivalent widths makes the TKRS measurements potentially susceptible to issues when measuring Balmer-line fluxes for large objects with significant color gradients.
+We discuss this further in Section \ref{subsec:pabha}.